The most common questions about Hemochromatosis answered.

 What is hemochromatosis?

-Hemochromatosis or iron overload is a genetic disorder that affects 1 in 300 Canadians, primarily of Northern European or Celtic descent.
+Hereditary hemochromatosis, or iron overload, is a genetic disorder that affects 1 in 300 Canadians, primarily of Northern European or Celtic descent.
 It’s the result of the body absorbing and retaining too much dietary iron, which can lead to serious health conditions like heart disease, liver disease and diabetes.
 Learn more.

 What are the symptoms of hemochromatosis?